 You can be fair when you create your estate plan without feeling as though you must treat each child exactly the same.

 The best way to create a comprehensive estate plan that is customized to your personal concerns and goals for your children is to work with an experienced and qualified estate planning attorney.
-Avoud the temptation to cut corners on this important aspect of your future by seeking help from a bargain basement estate planning CD or web site.
-Only experienced estate planning attorneys will have the skills and take the time to make sure that your plan is crea
+Avoid the temptation to cut corners on this important aspect of your future by seeking help from a bargain basement estate planning CD, web site or non-lawyer.
+Only experienced and qualfied estate planning attorneys will have the skills and take the time to make sure that your plan is crea